The Anvil's Ring

-The Anvil’s Ring is ABANA’s primary publication, mailed quarterly to members, filled with sixty pages of interesting articles, tips, historical notes, photos of members’ work, supplier ads, book reviews and event information.
+The Anvil’s Ring is ABANA’s primary publication, issued quarterly to members, filled with sixty pages of interesting articles, tips, historical notes, photos of members’ work, supplier ads, book reviews and event information.

 If you want the most comprehensive overview on what’s happening in the artist-blacksmithing world or the inspiration to get you out to the forge, this quarterly will take you there.

 The magazine is available only as part of ABANA membership.
 To Join ABANA and begin receiving The Anvil’s Ring magazine.
-Becoming a member entitles me to a subscription to the magazine, free first-time classified listing, purchase of back issues at the member price, and all the other member benefits in ABANA.
+Becoming a member entitles many different benefits; discounted Conference tickets, discounted merchandise from the ABANA store, and even discounts with our discount providers.

-Back Issues Please Many back issues of The Anvil’s Ring area available for purchase in The ABANA Store.
+Back Issues: Many back issues of The Anvil’s Ring area available on this site to view for free – click here

 General Advertising Submission Guidelines And Writer’s Guidelines

 Click here to download a complete list of specifications and mechanical requirements in Adobe Acrobat PDF [HERE]